 Some love cooler temperatures, others like warmer temperatures.
 So, keep this in mind for greenhouse gardening plans.
 Maybe you plan those heat-lovers for summer and cold-lovers for winter.

 10 ways to keep your greenhouse cool in summer

 Despite the high temperatures in summer, you can provide your plants with the perfect temperature they need.
-Generally, the amount of cooling you’ll need to do depends on what plants you are growing and where you live.
+Steps for cooling a greenhouse, and what you’ll need to do to keep it cool depends on what plants you are growing and where you live.

 1. Install a thermometer